How to MIG Weld Stainless to Mild Steel: Step by Step

 - Use an aluminum chill bar.

-When you position the chill bar and the metals, clamp them on the welding table to keep them in place.
+After you position the chill bar and the metals, clamp them on the welding table to keep them in place.

 8. Set the correct voltage and wire speed